Peanut allergy: Society and culture

-The high severity of peanut allergy reactions, as well as the increasing prevalence of peanut allergy in the Western world have led to widespread public attention.
+The high severity of peanut allergy reactions, as well as the increasing prevalence of peanut allergy in the Western world, have led to widespread public attention.
 However, the perceived prevalence of food allergies in the public view is substantially higher than the actual prevalence of food allergies.
-Because peanut allergy awareness has increased, there are impacts on the quality of life for children, their parents and their immediate caregivers.
+Because peanut allergy awareness has increased, there are impacts on the quality of life for children, their parents, and their immediate caregivers.
 In the United States, the Food Allergen Labeling and Consumer Protection Act of 2004 causes people to be reminded of allergy problems every time they handle a food package, and restaurants have added allergen warnings to menus.
 The Culinary Institute of America, a premier school for chef training, has courses in allergen-free cooking and a separate teaching kitchen.
 School systems have protocols about what foods can be brought into the school.
-Despite all these precautions, people with serious allergies are aware that accidental exposure can still easily occur at other people's houses, at school or in restaurants.
+Despite all these precautions, people with serious allergies are aware that accidental exposure can still easily occur at other people's houses, at school, or in restaurants.
 Food fear has a significant impact on quality of life.
-Finally, for children with allergies, their quality of life is also affected by actions of their peers.
+Finally, for children with allergies, their quality of life is also affected by the actions of their peers.
 There is an increased occurrence of bullying, which can include threats or acts of deliberately being touched with foods they need to avoid or having their allergen-free food deliberately contaminated.

 Labeling

-In response to the risk that certain foods pose to those with food allergies, some countries have responded by instituting labeling laws that require food products to clearly inform consumers if their products contain major allergens or byproducts of major allergens among the ingredients intentionally added to foods.
-Nevertheless, there are no labeling laws to mandatory declare the presence of trace amounts in the final product as a consequence of cross-contamination, except in Brazil.
+In response to the risk that certain foods pose to those with food allergies, some countries have responded by instituting labeling laws that require food products to inform consumers if their products contain major allergens or byproducts of major allergens among the ingredients intentionally added to foods.
+Nevertheless, there are no labeling laws to mandatorily declare the presence of trace amounts in the final product as a consequence of cross-contamination, except in Brazil.